 Technical correction to make clear that section 26(p) applies to certain types of dispositions as well as demolition.

-SECTION 16.
-Said section 26 of said chapter 121B, as so appearing, is hereby further amended by inserting, in line 251, after the word “demolition,” the following words:- or other disposition.
+SECTION 36.
+Said section 26 of said chapter 121B, as so appearing, is hereby further amended by inserting after the word “demolition,” in line 251, the following words:- or other disposition.

 Changes the requirement that a unit must be determined to be vacant as of a date certain of November 1, 2012 in order for a housing authority to seek DHCD approval to dispose of or demolish the unit to a requirement that the unit be vacant for a two year period before disposition or demolition.